jeraldrich/viminit/README.md

 # viminit
 My vim config.
 This script is dumb, simple, and has no dependencies.
 Works on linux, freebsd, osx.
+Designed to work like a gui editor, but without the need to waste time moving hand from keyboard to mouse

 ![ScreenShot](https://github.com/jeraldrich/viminit/blob/master/mustang_theme.png)

 - standardizes python files to use autoindented pep8 whitespace
-- nerdtree (ctrl+\ shows dir tree)
+- nerdtree (n shows dir tree)
 - nerdcommenter (makes mass commenting / uncommenting easier)
 - vim-surround (siX surrounds word in X)
 - delimitMate (autocomplete parentheses, quotes, ect)